catamphetamine/react-phone-number-input/README.md

 (aka `plaintextLocal`)

-Converts `plaintext` international phone number to a plaintext local one given the `format`.
+Converts `plaintext` (international or local) phone number to a plaintext local one given the `format`.

  * `+79991234567`  → `9991234567`  // Russia
  * `9991234567`    → `9991234567`  // Russia